Johannine epistles: Dating

 All three Johannine epistles are assumed to have been written simultaneously, in a span of at most 10 years.
 Their dating depends partly on the Gospel of John.
-Most scholars think that the main parts of the Gospel of John, and some even think that the entire gospel, preceded the epistles.
-Some scholars argue that the letters were written before the final redaction of the gospel, or that at least the first two letters were.
-Thusly, the epistles are usually dated to around the year 100.
-Those who argue that the final redaction of the Gospel of John happened simultaneously, or slightly after, the writing of the epistles, date the letters to the very end of the first century.
+The first quarter of the twenty-first century saw dramatic shifts to Johannine studies, with recent trends in favor of John having a single author; the view of the gospel as a communal product of multiple editorial layers is today in retreat.
+A scholarly consensus dates the writing of the gospel between AD 90–100.
+The epistles are usually dated to around the year 100, or the end of the first century.
 They are thus usually dated to 95-100.
 Daniel L. Akin represents a minority position and dates the letters to the period 85-100.
-Lars Hartmann dates the letters no later than the year 100.
+Lars Hartman dates the letters no later than the year 100.
 Udo Schnelle thinks that the third letter was written shortly after the second, around the year 90.
 Raymond E. Brown dates the letters to around the year 100.

 A few scholars argue for a much earlier compositional date, before the year 70, and a few for a much later date, in the middle of the second century and as late as 170-180, but these datings have not won much support in academia.